eladb/node-jsplugs/README.md

 ### jsplugs.plugs ###

 Returns a hash of all the plugs loaded, in order.
 Each plug has an ordinal.
 Ordinals are a numeric prefix to plug filenames (e.g. the ordinal of `010.xyz.js` is 010).
-Files without an ordinal are always last.
+Files without an ordinal are always first.

 ## Using as Express Middleware ##